Linaro/website/_posts/current/blog/2021-07-01-linaro-developers-make-an-impact-in-linux-kernel-5-13-release.md

 category: blog
 author: linaro
 ---
-The 5.13 kernel release was published last week and featured Linaro developers yet again in the top twenty contributors to the Linux kernel (as highlighted in LWN.nets development statistics) - both by changesets and changed lines.
+The 5.13 kernel release was published last week and featured Linaro developers yet again in the top twenty contributors to the Linux kernel (as highlighted in [LWN.nets development statistics](https://lwn.net/Articles/860989/)) - both by changesets and changed lines.

 {% include image.html path="/assets/images/content/5.13-kernel-stats.png" alt="Most active 5.13 kernel developers" %}

+In this blog we asked the Linaro developers featured to talk about the contributions they made to the Linux kernel 5.13 release.

 ### **Lee Jones - Fixing Compiler and Doc build warnings throughout the tree**

 For the past four out of five releases, Lee Jones was the top contributor for changesets.
 Fixing compiler and doc build warnings throughout the tree enables maintainers and testers to increase the warning level when test building their associated subsystems, leading to more issues being caught earlier on during the development process.
 When this work started, there were more than 20k level-1 (W=1) issues residing in the kernel.
 Now there are fewer than 2.5k.
 Lee will continue this work until there are as close to 0 as feasibly possible.

-### Arnd Bergmann - SoC tree work
+### **Arnd Bergmann - SoC tree work**

 Arnd is one of the maintainers responsible for merging all platform specific patches for Arm based machines into the mainline kernel, and [his pull requests](https://lore.kernel.org/linux-arm-kernel/CAK8P3a2RjRSjTcmwVf3VHy2CUB2HBj5AaJTx=1NSYuA_Qy4E-w@mail.gmail.com/T/#u) give a good overview of what is going on in this area.